Marko Mladenović (footballer)

-Marko Mladenović (Марко Младеновић; born 30 January 2005) is a professional footballer who plays as an attacking midfielder for Serbian SuperLiga club Vojvodina.
+Marko Mladenović (Марко Младеновић; born 30 January 2005) is a professional footballer who plays as an attacking midfielder for Slovenian PrvaLiga club Aluminij.
 As of 2023, he represents Serbia at youth level.

 Club career

 Eintracht Frankfurt

 Mladenović started playing football at the age of six with Stuttgarter Kickers, where he progressed through the club’s youth system.
 In July 2022, he joined Eintracht Frankfurt.
 He made two appearances for Frankfurt’s second team in the Hessenliga during the fall of 2022, but has primarily played for the club’s Under-19 side.
 With the U19s, he played in the Under 19 Bundesliga and took part in the UEFA Youth League.
 In April 2024, Mladenović was called up to the first-team squad for a Bundesliga match against VfB Stuttgart and made his professional debut as a late substitute.

 Vojvodina

 In September 2024, Mladenović signed a four-year contract with Vojvodina.